Blog » How to Create a SKU: Essential Inventory Guide

 Monitor Performance and Implement Changes

-By monitoring stock-keeping unit numbers, you see how different products perform and what sales rating they have.
-It helps you understand what products give you the highest income and what doesn’t bring any income at all.
-With this information, you can implement changes in your inventory management, change preferences, update promotion campaigns, etc.
+By monitoring sales and inquiries related to stock-keeping unit numbers, you can see how different products perform and what customers are looking for.
+This helps you understand what products provide the greatest number of inventory turns or have sales potential.
+With this information, you can adjust for better in your inventory management, or update promotional campaigns.

 Boost Your Online Store Sales with PIMinto